-ALERT: SNOW / ICY CONDITIONS - In the interests of your health and safety, the following points apply for our Led Health Walks 2013 onwards:
+ALERT: SNOW / ICY or VERY WET CONDITIONS - in the interests of your health and safety, the following points apply for our Led Health Walks 2015 onwards:

 - All walkers - please assume that the walk will not be taking place that week and to attend the following week, if the weather has improved.

 - All walkers - it is essential that you wear warm/waterproof clothing AND the appropriate footwear (that offers extra grip), when you join us for any of the Health Walks